 Additionally, as previously noted, when a license enables usage solely in conjunction with specified activities, there are unresolved issues about whether an NFT falls under those categories.

 For example, a license to use a certain mark in connection with the advertising, marketing, or sale of specific products or services may not be sufficient to cover a licensee's production of an NFT since an NFT is arguably a distinct good from other goods or services.

 The purpose of this article is to provide a general overview of the subject.
 Regarding your situation, you can seek expert guidance.
-HHS lawyers and legal consultants specialize in dealing with cases relating to the infringement of Trademark.
+HHS lawyers in Dubai specialize in dealing with cases relating to the infringement of Trademark.
 You can contact us for further consultation.